 You can go with a beautiful solid wood top, for sure. iMovR already offers 36 different solid wood stain-species combinations, and countless sizes from compact desks to large L-desks and everything in between.
 But even an elegant solid wood slab doesn’t quite compare to the immediate attention-grabbing impact of a unique shape like the Captain’s Desk.

-The Captain’s Desk is the first of three desks of a nautical theme that iMovR is calling their new Baltic Line (the other two, the more simply stated Ensign’s Desk and the ship-of-the-line Admiral’s Desk are slated for introduction later in 2021).
+The Captain’s Desk is the first of three desks of a nautical theme that iMovR is calling their new limited edition Baltic Line (the other two are the more simply stated Ensign’s Desk and the ship-of-the-line Admiral’s Desk that is slated for introduction in 2022).
 According to their marketing spiel, iMovR’s lead furniture designer, Vincent Leman, endeavored to provoke romantic allusions to the age of exploration on the high seas.